spiral/docs/odm/basics.md

 ```

 #### Associated Collection and Database
-By default spiral will associate your `Document` model with the default ODM database and collection which name are generated based on class name (in our case User => users).
-You can alter both of this values by declaring non empty properties `database` and `collection`.
+By default, Spiral will associate your `Document` model with the default ODM database and collection.
+The name is generated based on the class name (in our case User => users).
+You can alter both of these values by declaring non empty properties like `database` and `collection`.

-> If you unsure what collection will be used based on model name - simply force `collection` for every Document, it's not going to harm anyone but will make your code more readable.
+> If you're unsure what collection will be used based on the model name - simply force `collection` for every Document.
+It's not going to harm anything and will make your code more readable.

 #### Indexes
-To declare indexes to be created in associated collection simply declare them in `indexes` property of your Document.
-Declaration form is similar to MongoCollection
+To declare which indexes are created in the associated collection, simply declare them in the `indexes` property of your Document.
+The Declaration form is similar to the MongoCollection
 ensureIndexes method.
-Indexes will be created as moment of schema update (see next).
+Indexes will be created at the moment when the schema updates (see next).

 ```php
 protected $indexes = [